 AB 686 requires that jurisdictions identify sites throughout the community in a manner that is consistent with its duty to affirmatively further fair housing.
 The site identification includes not only an analysis of site capacity to accommodate the RHNA (provided in the Housing Resources section), but also considers whether the identified sites serve the purpose of replacing segregated living patterns with truly integrated and balanced living patterns, transforming racially and ethnically concentrated areas of poverty into areas of opportunity.
 This section analyzes the role of all sites, regardless of income level, in assisting to affirmatively further fair housing.
+Included in this analysis are the three approved/entitled projects that have not yet been constructed and are credited towards the RHNA, as shown in Table 5-2.
+This includes Province (119 above moderate units); Toscana (60 above moderate units); and Indian Wells Crossing (54 moderate units).
 However, special attention is paid to those sites identified to accommodate a portion of the City's lower-income RHNA to ensure that the City is thinking carefully about how the development of new affordable housing options can promote patterns of equality and inclusiveness.